ibm-cloud-docs/event-notifications/en-destination-email-custom-domain.md

 You can configure a custom email destination in the Destinations tab.
 As part of the configuration, enter the domain name to be used for sending emails.

+Custom email destination is not supported by Lite Plan.
+To know more about the plans and destinations available, refer [here](/docs/event-notifications?topic=event-notifications-getting-started)
+{: note}

 ## Custom domain name verification
 {: #en-destinations-custom-email-verify}